ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 Studio Marketplace.

-Upon first loading an OCaml source file, you may be prompted to select the toolchain in use: pick the version of OCaml you are using, e.g., 4.14.0 from the list.
-Now, help is available by hovering over symbols in your program:
+Upon first loading an OCaml source file, you may be prompted to select the toolchain in use.
+Pick the version of OCaml you are using, e.g., 4.14.0 from the list.
+Now, additional information is available by hovering over symbols in your program:

 ![Visual Studio Code](/media/tutorials/vscode.png)